Ferdinarbloadware23/shopee_sales_data_pipeline/README.md

-# Shopee Sales Analytics Project
+# Shopee Sales Data Analytics Project

-This repository contains a SQL-based data analytics project built from raw transaction data exported from Shopee Seller Centre.
+This repository contains a SQL-based data analytics project built using transactional data exported from Shopee Seller Centre.

-The project focuses on transforming raw sales data into a structured, analysis-ready database and generating meaningful business insights using SQL.
+The project demonstrates how raw sales data can be transformed into a structured, analysis-ready database using a simple but realistic data pipeline approach.

 ---

-## Project Overview
+## Project Objective

-The purpose of this project is to demonstrate core data analytics skills, including:
+The goal of this project is to:

-- relational data modeling
+- Design a clean relational schema for sales data
-- staging-based data processing
-- data validation
+- Load and validate raw transactional data
-- transformation into final analytical tables
+- Transform data into analytical tables
-- business-oriented SQL analysis
+- Perform basic business analysis using SQL

-The dataset represents approximately one week of transaction data and is intentionally scoped to focus on sales analysis rather than inventory or automation pipelines.
+- Demonstrate practical data analyst workflow and structure

+This project focuses on **sales analytics only** and intentionally excludes inventory automation or real-time pipelines.

 ---

-## Scope and Assumptions
+## Scope & Assumptions

-- The project focuses exclusively on **sales transactions**
-- Inventory movement and stock reconciliation are intentionally excluded
+- Data covers a limited time range (sample period)
-- Data is processed in batch mode using CSV files
+- Data is imported manually from CSV exports
-- All data has been anonymized and modified for portfolio purposes
+- Processing is done using SQL only
+- Pipeline is executed manually (no scheduler)
+- Focus is on clarity, structure, and correctness

 ---